hcserver/Lunari/README.md

-# Lunaw
+# Lunaw 1.0.1
- Public discord bot made with java :)
+ I dont know what to write here